noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 # scala

-- all about the syntax
-- there are 7 scala courses on coursera, take them.
-- this is a really long file, suggest using the outline (e.g. in vscode) to see the hierarchy

-  - and ctrl-f `# whatever your looking for` as generally things have a `# Category`, e.g. `# Type Parameters`

 - todos
   - how to use the the function higher order methods: https://users.scala-lang.org/t/creating-scala-3-functions/8626
     - once thats figured out add relavent api to `# Functions`